seatgeek/SGImageCache/README.markdown

 ```

-This is useful for displaying states of network failure, loading spinners on reachability change, or any other functionality that might need to be notified that an image or cache object could not be fetched.
+This is useful for displaying states of network failure, loading spinners on reachability change, or any other functionality that might need to be notified that an image could not be fetched.

 ### fastQueue